bforbesc/the-data-scientist-compendium/README.md

 ### Books

 ### Guides/ courses
-- [W3 school](https://www.w3schools.com/python/default.asp): excellent source for simple to intermediate examples of code with great explanations, in an array of languages, ranging from Pyhton, R or SQL, to JavaScript, HTML/ CSS or even C.
+- [W3 school](https://www.w3schools.com/python/default.asp): excellent source for simple, editable examples of code with great explanations, in an array of languages, ranging from Pyhton, R or SQL, to JavaScript, HTML/ CSS or even C.
+- [Spark by examples](https://sparkbyexamples.com/pyspark/): a comprehensive guide to PySpark based on examples.

-### Specific resources
+### Specific resources and tools

 - For improving your plots
   - [Altair](https://altair-viz.github.io/)